I-2-1-40.Critical Case Procedures

 For concurrent claims, the flag must appear on the front of each claim file.

 HO management will immediately assign critical cases for on-the-record (OTR) decision review.
-When an electronic file is involved, the assigned reviewer will receive a “To Do Item” in CPMS or HACPS.
-Paper cases will be hand-carried for OTR review.
-If an OTR decision is possible, the case will be assigned to a decision-writer for expedited writing.
+The assigned reviewer will receive a “To Do Item” in CPMS or a “Referral” in HACPS.
+If an OTR decision is possible, HO management will assign the case to a decision-writer for expedited writing.
 If an OTR decision is not appropriate, staff will take appropriate action to expedite pre-hearing development and schedule a hearing.

 4. Scheduling a Hearing, When Necessary

-When a critical case is ready for scheduling, the employee responsible for workup or development will create a “To Do Item” in CPMS or HACPS, or hand-carry a paper case to the scheduling employee for priority scheduling.
+When a critical case is ready for scheduling, the employee responsible for workup or development will create a “To Do Item” in CPMS or a “Referral” in HACPS for the scheduling employee to expedite scheduling a hearing.

-The scheduling employee will schedule critical cases in the first available open hearing slots after consultation with the claimant, representative, and any expert witnesses (if applicable).
-If previously scheduled hearing slots become available due to cancellation or rescheduling, the slots will be offered to claimants with designated critical cases.
-If there are less than 75 days before the hearing date, the case will be scheduled only if the claimant or the claimant's appointed representative is willing to waive the right to the 75-day advance notice of hearing in writing.
+The scheduling employee will schedule critical cases in the first available open hearing slots after checking representative and expert witness availability for hearings (if applicable).
+If previously scheduled hearing slots become available due to cancellation or rescheduling, the slots will be offered to claimants with cases designated as critical.
+If there are fewer than 75 days before the hearing date, the case will be scheduled only if the claimant or the claimant's appointed representative is willing to waive the right to the 75-day advance notice of hearing in writing.
 For instructions regarding obtaining a waiver of advance notice of hearing, see HALLEX I-2-3-25.

 5. Issuing a Decision

-Staff must expedite decision writing and any necessary post-hearing development for critical cases.
+Staff must expedite any necessary post-hearing development and decision writing for critical cases.

 a.
 Fully or Partially Favorable Decisions